-Product innovation signifies different things to different folks.
-Some people tend to think in terms of a product which is 'first of its kind,' first, unique.
-Naturally, few companies reach innovation of that point.
+Successful product innovations signify different things to different folks.
+Some people tend to think in terms of a product which is ‘first of its kind,’ first, unique.
+Naturally, few companies reach innovation at that point.
 And such revolutionary innovation is not necessarily more important than the incremental improvements to existing services and products, which far more businesses undertake.
 Indeed, since approximately 1970 there seems to have been a constant change towards product improvement rather than new products.

 The world is getting more flat every day as the globalization and technological progress are hitting with a more significant impact.
 Every day, there is another company introducing innovation, and new technology shows up and takes us all one step forward into the digital world.